lottie/lottie-spec/docs/specs/properties.md

 <h3 id="easing-handle">Keyframe Easing</h3>

-Keyframe easing handles  objects with `x` and `y` attributes, which are numbers within 0 and 1.
+Keyframe easing handles are objects with `x` and `y` attributes, which are numbers within 0 and 1.

 {schema_object:properties/easing-handle}